hlb/FaceCrop/README.md

 # FaceCrop

-A Python command-line tool for automatically detecting and cropping portrait photos with transparent backgrounds.
+A Python tool for automatically detecting and cropping portrait photos with transparent backgrounds.
+Available both as a command-line tool and a web interface.

 Before: Original image with full background and surrounding context